jess-alejo/dev-resources/README.md

 * [Color Scheme Designer 3](https://colorschemedesigner.com/csd-3.5/) - a designer tool for creating color combinations that work together well.

 ## CSS
+* [Animate.css](https://animate.style/) - a library of ready-to-use, cross-browser animations for use in your web projects.
+Great for emphasis, home pages, sliders, and attention-guiding hints.
+* [Flexbox Froggy](https://flexboxfroggy.com/) - a game where you help Froggy and friends by writing CSS code.
+* [Flexbox playground](https://codepen.io/enxaneta/full/adLPwv/) - a super cool pen which shows and lets you play with almost everything in flexbox.
 * [Grid Garden](https://cssgridgarden.com/) - a game for learning CSS grid layout
-* [Flexbox playground](https://codepen.io/enxaneta/full/adLPwv/) - a super cool pen which shows and lets you play with almost everything in flexbox.
-* [Flexbox Froggy](https://flexboxfroggy.com/) - a game where you help Froggy and friends by writing CSS code.

 ## Fonts
 * [GoogleFonts](https://fonts.google.com/) - Making the web more beautiful, fast, and open through great typography